MapieMamunhe/alx-system_engineering-devops/0x00-shell_basics/README.md

  - 10-back - Write a script that changes the working directory to the previous one.
  - 11-lists - List all content in long format in current directory, parent directory and /boot
  - 12-file_type - Write a script that prints the type of the file named iamafile exisiting inside /tmp directory
+ - 13-symbolic_link - Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.